-Kayah Li is an example of what might be called a defiant alphabet.
+Kayah Li, also called the Kye Bo Kyi script, is an example of what might be called a defiant alphabet.
 Like Hanifi Rohingya, it is also, to a considerable degree, a refugee alphabet.
 Refugees live in harsher and more demeaning conditions than most non-refugees know, or can imagine — virtual prisons, in many cases.
 And as in prisons, anything that shores up identity, individual and collective, is vital.

 The original Kayah Li script was created to write the Karen languages by Htae Bu Phae in March 1962, in part in response to the appearance of Latin-based orthographies which had appeared after 1950.
 Little can he or any other Karen people have known that the cultural imperialism of Latin-based scripts would be the least of their troubles.